 How is Coding Different From Programming?

 There can be some confusion between coding and programming because the roles overlap, but for this article, we are strictly talking about coding.
 Coding is the written instructions given to a computer to perform.
-Some coding programs start with the simple task of teaching a computer to say “hello” to the user.
-Next, a student might learn how to write the code for a simple video game.
+Some coding programs start with the simple task of teaching a computer to say “hello” to the user, students might also learn how to write the code for a simple video game.

 Selecting a Coding Language

 One of the first steps in starting to code is in selecting a language.
-In order to give instructions to a computer (in essence, coding), you have to give it instructions using a language that the computer will understand.
+In order to give instructions to a computer, you have to give it instructions using a language that the computer will understand.
 There are many choices out there, and while it’s hard to say one language is better than another, there are certainly some that are easier for beginners to learn.

-With that said, perhaps the most important factor in choosing your and your child’s first coding language is thinking about the kind of things you want to create.
+With that said, perhaps the most important factor in choosing your child’s first coding language is thinking about the kind of things you want to create.
 Do you want to make video games?
 A website?
-Or maybe you’re thinking of building your own little robots?
-Some languages are better suited for some tasks than others.
+Or maybe you’re thinking of building your own robots?
+There are coding languages that are better suited for certain tasks than others.

 Let’s take a look at some popular languages for beginner coders as well as what they are best used for:

-As far as programming languages for beginners, Python is one of the most commonly recommended and with good reason.
-It’s one of the easiest languages to learn right now; it’s used by professionals all over the world.
+Python is one of the most commonly recommended coding languages for beginners and with good reason.
+It’s one of the easiest languages to learn and it’s used by coders all over the world.